pbevan1/image-gen-spelling-eval/README.md

 ---

-This is a POC that calculates the normalised Levenshtein distance between prompted text and the text present in the generated image (as recognised by OCR).
-Works for any text to image system.
+This is a POC that calculates the normalised Levenshtein similarity between prompted text and the text present in the generated image (as recognised by OCR).

-To create a metric, we could create a dataset of prompts, each instructing to include some text in the image.
-We would also provide a column for ground truth generated text which contains only the instructed text.
-For each model to be evaluated, each of the prompts can be used to generate one or more images.
-The below script is then run on the generated images, comparing the target text with the actual text, outputting a score.
-This score is then averaged to give a benchmark score.
+To us this to create a metric, we create a dataset of prompts, each instructing to include some text in the image.
+We also provide a column for ground truth generated text which contains only the instructed text.
+The below scorer is then run on the generated images, comparing the target text with the actual text, outputting a score.
+The scores are then averaged to give a benchmark score.
+A score of 1 indicates a perfect match to the text.

-The dataset of prompts can be generated with by providing a template to an LLM and having it generate prompts.

-**Note**: this is a distance metric, so 0 means the text is identical.
-We can also convert to a similarity with *1-distance*.

-Currently I don't think there are any metrics that directly measure the text output of text-img generative models.
+You can find the dataset at https://huggingface.co/datasets/pbevan11/image_gen_ocr_evaluation_data

 Since this metric solely looks at text within the generated images and not image quality as a whole, this metric should be used alongside other benchmarks such as those in https://karine-h.github.io/T2I-CompBench/.